 When a sewer backs up into your home, you’re usually not covered through flood insurance.
 You need to purchase this type of insurance separately through your main insurance provider.
 Although a sewer backup can flood your home, it’s only covered under flood insurance if it resulted from a flooding incident.
 If your sewer line malfunctions on its own, flood insurance won’t cover damages.

 Make sure to check with your insurance agent so you know exactly what’s covered in the event of flooding or other types of water damage to your home.
-If you need reliable, affordable homeowners insurance, call on the experienced, trustworthy professionals at Altra Insurance Services.
+If you need reliable, affordable car insurance, call on the experienced, trustworthy professionals at Altra Insurance Services.
 We can also provide you with renters, commercial, and car insurance.
 San Diego homeowners can learn more about our high-quality personal service by calling us today at 619-474-6666.